Stricker2/rent-a-party/README.md

 ## Technology Used
 This project was created with the following technologies:

 -Javascript

 -Node.js

 -Express.js

 -MongoDB

 -Mongoose ODM

 -GraphQL

 -React

 -JWT Authentication

--It utilizes queries and mutations for retrieving, adding, updating, and deleting data.
+It utilizes queries and mutations for retrieving, adding, updating, and deleting data.

 ## Installation